 - Federal Bureau of Investigation: Safety & Security for US Students Traveling Abroad

 This list is not exhaustive.
-For additional information, consult the Office of the CISO or the Office of Global Affairs website UW Global Travelers.
+For additional information, consult the Office of Information Security or the Office of Global Affairs website UW Global Travelers.

 Contact firstname.lastname@example.org if a device containing UW information is lost, stolen, or compromised.